hemadriDasari1990/pp-web/README.md

 # pp-web
-This is peoples post UI application
+This is write and post UI application